 Who Must Prove What?

 In a dispute before the Commission for Conciliation, Mediation and Arbitration (CCMA), the employee bears the burden of proving that a dismissal took place.
-Once this is established, the employer must prove that the dismissal was fair, both substantively and procedurally.
+Once this is established, section 192(2) of the LRA places the onus on the employer to prove that the dismissal was fair, both substantively and procedurally.

 Tests Applied by the CCMA